 Whether or not you’ll inherit debt from your parents, child, spouse or anyone else largely hinges on whether you cosigned for that debt or live in a community property state in the case of married couples.
 If you’re concerned about inheriting debts, consider talking to your parents, children or spouse about how those financial obligations would be handled if they were to pass away.
 Likewise, you can also discuss what financial safety nets you have in place to clear any debts you may leave behind, such as life insurance.

 Tips for Estate Planning

 - Consider talking to a financial advisor about how to manage and pay off debts you owe or any debts you might inherit from someone else.
 If you don’t have a financial advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s financial advisor matching tool can help you connect with an advisor in your local area.
-It takes just a few minutes to get your personalized advisor recommendations online.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.